Sapphirine/202212-25-Daily_Financial_Risk_Aid/README.md

 - The remaining DAG files should be run on a Google Cloud Ubuntu VM with all of the header dependencies installed and the proper folder naming conventions added to the code.
   - This is due to the code being set with Fernando's VM directory structure.
 - Please note that all of Fernando's secret tokens were removed from the code for security reasons as these are specific to his Twitter and Google Cloud accounts.
-  - Please add you own personal tokens for code execution.
+  - Please add your own personal tokens for code execution.